brainstorm/esp-modbus-power-meter/README.md

 ## ✋ How can you contribute?

-1. Review your power meter's manual.
+1. Review your own power meter's manual and find the register(s) listing.
-2. Find the register(s) listing.
+3. Come up with a way to share this codebase with other third party (custom) ModBus power meter definitions and submit a pullrequest with [CID characteristics like mine here](https://github.com/brainstorm/yigedianqi-modbus/blob/f6a4d453bac206fb2ed3160085f9e9adee2a0960/src/app_modbus.c#L120-L161).
-3. Submit a pullrequest with CID characteristics.
+4. Code review, audit and clean my messy code, specially the use of global variables and **substitute it with proper FreeRTOS queues, semaphores and mutexes instead**.

 ## 🌀 Random notes

 There are a few vague, vestigial references online about this power meter:

 1. There's a [youtube][youtube_usage] video showing the default setup password and some basic usage/configuration.
-2. A possible company spinoff, [from yigedianqi to yiHedianqi][possible_company_spinoff]?
+2. A possible company spinoff, [from yiGedianqi to yiHedianqi][possible_company_spinoff]?
-3. Several [Amazon customers rating this meter][amazon_power_meter_ratings] and pointing out that it only comes with a chinese manual (true).
+3. Several [Amazon customers rating this meter][amazon_power_meter_ratings] and pointing out that it only comes with a chinese manual (true story).

 [youtube_usage]: https://www.youtube.com/watch?v=22_Wp99j8_U